upbound/docs/content/all-spaces/disconnected-spaces/oidc-configuration.md

   - sharedtelemetryconfigs
 ```

-#### ControlPlane APIs
+### ControlPlane APIs

 Crossplane specifies three [roles][Crossplane Managed ClusterRoles] for a ControlPlane: admin, editor, and viewer.
-These map to the verbs `admin`, `edit`, and `view` on the `controlplanes/k8s` resource in the `spaces.upbound.io` api group.
+These map to the verbs `admin`, `edit`, and `view` on the `controlplanes/k8s` resource in the `spaces.upbound.io` API group.

-#### Controlling Access
+### Control Access
-Combined with a `groups` claim mapping in the OIDC configuration, access to individual control planes and control plane groups may be modeled using `ClusterRoleBinding`s in the appropriate namespaces.

-#### Examples

-###### Allow members of group 'ctp-admins' to admin all ControlPlanes
-ControlPlane admin ClusterRole
+The `groups` claim in the `AuthenticationConfiguration` allows you to control resource access when you create a `ClusterRoleBinding`.
+A `ClusterRole` defines the role parameters and a `ClusterRoleBinding` XXX.

+The example below allows `admin` permissions for all ControlPlanes to members of the `ctp-admins` group:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1
 kind: ClusterRole